DiTo97/gbcf-recommender-system/README.md

 ## Folder structure

 - `code` folder contains code related to the MovieLens dataset preprocessing, the GBCF module and a Jupyter notebook with GBCF local implementation;
-- `data` folder contains the raw MovieLens dataset as well the preprocessed CSV files that should be placed in the HDFS;
+- `data` folder contains the raw MovieLens dataset as well the preprocessed CSV files;
 - `presentation` folder contains the presentation described above with compartive results on Spark;
 - `resources` folder contains papers on IBCF.

-## Introduction
+## Recommendation systems

-## What is a recommender system?
 A recommender system refers to a system that is capable of predicting the future preference of a set of items for a user.
 It is a subclass of information filtering system that seeks to predict the rating or preference a user would give to a particular item.
 These systems are utilized enormously across multiple industries.
 Recommender systems are most commonly used as playlist generators for video and music services like Netflix, YouTube and Spotify, or product recommenders for services such as Amazon, or content recommenders for social media platforms such as Facebook and Twitter.
 A huge amount of research and wealth is invested by industries to find out techniques to get great recommendation and improve user experience.

 Multiple researcher in different industries use multiple approaches to design their recommendation system.
 Traditionally, there are two methods to construct a recommender system: